Xenon-Bot/xenon/README.md

 ## Database

 The bot requires a rethinkdb-database running on port 28015.
 All backups, templates and user information are saved there.
+You can find more information about rethinkdb [here](https://www.rethinkdb.com/docs/install/).

 ## Logs